elonguepee/devOpsCheatSheets/kubernetes/kubernetes-cheat-sheet.md

 A pod represents a specific piece of an application or infrastructure.
 This means that often a pod encapsulates on container.
 However, this is not a requirement.
 Multiple containers can be in a pod, but they should be different types of containers.
 Multiple containers in a pod are linked and share many things, I.E. network, storage, fate (when a pod is destroyed, all the containers in it are destroyed).
 Multi-pod containers are a **rare use case**

+#### Controllers
+Processes that monitor Kubernetes objects and respond accordingly

+#### Replication Controller
+A controller that monitors a pod or set of pods

+#### Replica Set
+A newer replacement for replica controllers

 ### Commands - Basic
 ```bash
 kubectl get nodes